golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 With only a few exceptions (I'll be clear), you are *affirmatively encouraged* to use generative AI systems (such as ChatGPT, Claude, or CoPilot) to assist you with your programming projects.
 Indeed: it is incumbent upon us to explore how these systems are changing the nature of creative coding and software development.
 In using AI systems in your classwork, please keep the following in mind:

 * **Use your own words when requested**.
-You will receive a handful of very brief writing assignments (such as providing anonymous critical feedback to your peers, or writing *Looking Outwards* reports) where your own thoughts, opinions, and voice are requested.
-These will not be difficult writing assignments.
-Using AI tools to write these for you would represent a bad-faith posture.
+You will be asked to produce a handful of brief writing assignments (such as providing anonymous critical feedback to your peers, or writing *Looking Outwards* reports) where your own thoughts, opinions, and voice are prized.
+These will not be difficult writing assignments; using AI tools to write them for you would represent a bad-faith posture.
 * **Acknowledge your use.** If you use an LLM or generative AI system to assist you in the creation of a project, you are required to say so — in exactly the same way that you would acknowledge using some code you found online, or that you would acknowledge receiving help from another student.
 In your project write-up and/or in your code, please state which system you used, and how you used it.
 Your honesty in this matter is extremely important.
-And, I hope we can all learn from your experiments.
 * **Beware a push toward normativity.** Generative AI systems are designed to regurgitate a digested version of stuff they've seen before.
-The results they provide are often inherently average [slop](https://www.nytimes.com/2024/06/11/style/ai-search-slop.html).
+The results they provide are often inherently average "[slop](https://www.nytimes.com/2024/06/11/style/ai-search-slop.html)".
 That may be sufficient for technical problems in which there is a right answer, but it may be unsuitable for an art project in which the goal is for you to develop your own creative voice.
 I may hope that you make something *beautiful*; I may hope that you make something *interesting*; but most importantly of all, my assignments in this course ask you to make something *yours*.
 No AI system can do that, by definition...unless you made the AI system.
-* **There's no short-cut to skill.** There aren't many exercises in this class that could be made wholesale by an AI — but those that possibly could, are basic exercises which have been assigned to you precisely because I genuinely believe you actually need those skills in order to make the more creative stuff.
+* **There's no short-cut to skill.** There aren't many exercises in this class that could be made wholesale by an AI — but those that possibly could, are basic exercises which have been assigned to you precisely because I genuinely believe you actually need to develop those skills in order to make the more creative stuff.
 * **Beware the loss of serendipity.** Bob Ross famously quipped, "We don't make mistakes — we just have happy accidents."
 Although it may be expedient to have a system write your code for you, you may miss out on the chance to become intimately familiar with the grain of your medium, and to have accidents that suggest new possibilities and ideas.
-* **Beware the loss of your time.** In some cases, it may be easier just to program the damn thing yourself, than to spend your time coping with an AI's hallucinations.
+* **Beware the loss of your time.** Paradoxically, in some cases, it may be easier just to program the damn thing yourself, than to spend your time coping with an AI's hallucinations.

 ### Summary of CMU Academic Integrity Policies
 Carnegie Mellon University prohibits academic dishonesty.
 This includes plagiarism, and may consist of: submitting the work of someone else as your own; failing to cite assistance you received; or the failure to properly cite materials or ideas from other sources. **Nearly all of these problems can be easily avoided if you’re clear and generous in giving credit where credit is due.**